-The study seeks to better understand existing patterns of professional mobility and the organizational, contextual and personal factors that push and pull health professionals across borders, to including the positive and negative impacts of mobility..
-The project also aims to highlight feasible, effective policy interventions (national and international) and to identify effective managerial responses.
+The study sought to better understand existing patterns of professional mobility and the organizational, contextual and personal factors that push and pull health professionals across borders, to including the positive and negative impacts of mobility.
+The project also aimed to highlight feasible, effective policy interventions (national and international) and to identify effective managerial responses.
 In order to achieve these aims the study has included quantitative as well qualitative data analyses and research on trends and policies which aim to manage migration organizationally, nationally and internationally.

 EHMA has been responsible for the project management of HEALTH PROMeTHEUS and also delivered one of the work packages: ‘Testing the policy and managerial relevance’.
-The objective of this work package is to ensure that research and analysis throughout the project is fully informed by policymaking issues and practitioners’ concerns, and that it reflects a range of disciplines and national / regional level perspectives.
+The objective of this work package was to ensure that research and analysis throughout the project is fully informed by policymaking issues and practitioners’ concerns, and that it reflects a range of disciplines and national / regional level perspectives.

-For more information, please contact Paul Giepmans.
+For more information, please contact Paul Giepmans at EHMA.

 ||The research leading to these results has received funding from the European Community's Seventh Framework Programme (FP7/2007-2013) under grant agreement n°223383.
 Sole responsibility lies with the authors and the European Commission is not responsible for any use that may be made of the information contained therein.